 Voila!
 Temporary chicken-coop durable enough to withstand a Maine winter!

-For those who might like to construct their own hoop-coop I’ve created this FREE pdf download for you!
+For those who might like to construct their own hoop-coop I’ve created Free Chicken Coop Design Download for you!
 It has step-by-step instructions with plenty of pictures, a materials list with sourcing information.
 You’re welcome!

 Problems Encountered During & Since Project Completion